Maybe it’s time to bring a touch of the wild to your garden.

 However, if you have richer soil you can grow an annual flower meadow using cornfield flowers.
 This is the best option if you want to convert an existing bed with good soil.

-You can buy ready-made wildflower meadow mixes for different soil types and situations.
-It’s worth looking for a mix of annual and perennial to prolong flowering time.
+You can buy ready-made wildflower meadow mixes for different soil types and situations, and it’s worth looking for a mix of annual and perennial to prolong flowering time.
 Seed mixes also are available in different colour combinations.

 Seed mixes vary, so check the coverage on the packet.
 However as a rough guide, you need 1g per square metre of pure wildflower seeds and 5g per square metre of grass and wildflower meadow seeds.